 You better believe it does, although this year it’s a little bit closer than one would have thought.

 2K’s commitment to delivering as close to realistic simulation of playing basketball as possible has stood out for years is.
 Let’s face it, us mere mortals struggle just to shoot a basket in the driveway, let alone have the skills to make it in the NBA.
 This is our chance to pretend that we’re just as good, if not better than LeBron.
+For many people, this is as close to the action as we get.
+Although using Sports Speakers can be another effective way of interacting with sports greatest stars.
+It can be so rewarding fans to get to talk with their favourite athletes in an intimate fashion, whilst the athletes are known to really enjoy it too.

 Of course, we’re not, and most of us are better off sticking to fantasy basketball, but still.